zbraniecki/jsparagus-ftl/README.md

 using `Peekable` which makes the `Lexer` opaque.
 Instead, we could implement peeking inside of `Lexer` just like `fluent-rs` does, and then get access to custom methods on the `Lexer` like `take_if` etc.

+The Lexer is also stateless which won't likely cut it, and `fluent-rs` lexer is statefull, so we could adopt that once needed.

 Generally speaking tho, this performance should be similar, for the given `simple` script, to what we could end up with for the runtime scenario.